-On May 18 he murdered his wife, killed his two horses and blow up his farmhouse.
+On May 18 he murdered his wife, killed his two horses and blew up his farmhouse.

 Tragically that wasn’t enough for Kehoe.
 He had secretly planted explosives at the school, and at 9:45 am the dynamite was detonated in the north wing of the school.
 An alarm clock was used to trigger the explosion.
 Thirty minutes later Kehoe, who had driven his truck – which was filled with explosives – to the school, set off another bomb, killing the school superintendent, three others, and himself.

 Police later discovered an additional 500 pounds of dynamite in the south wing of the building.
 Only a short circuit in the wiring kept the tragedy from being far worse.
 A total of forty-five people were killed and another fifty-eight injured.
 Nearly a quarter of the children in the town were among the dead.

 The killings made national headlines, and newspapers tried to make sense of the tragedy.
 Kehoe was deemed insane, demented, or was a madman.
 However, there was little actual understanding of mental illness at that point, and some reports suggested prior head injuries may have disrupted his thinking.

 Yet in the days before the 24-hour news cycle, the story didn’t hold the attention of readers.
 It was just two days later that Charles Lindbergh successfully completed his first-ever nonstop transatlantic flight and the bombing was no longer front-page news.